Conversion tracking differences between Microsoft Ads and Google Ads

 Single vs. multiple tracking codes

-One key difference between Bing and Google Ads is how their respective conversion tracking codes are implemented on your site.
+One key difference between Microsoft and Google Ads is how their respective conversion tracking codes are implemented on your site.

 Ads offers marketers the option to sync your Google Analytics goals into your conversion reporting, and then to use this combined metric to measure the effectiveness of your PPC initiatives.
 (You also have the option to use a conversion tracking code unique to Ads in order to measure conversion actions.)

-Bing, conversely, requires the use of a specific tag in order to track conversions, known as the Universal Event Tracking (UET) tag.
-The UET tag must be implemented across your entire website, and you’ll also need to create specific conversion goals within Bing Ads that will be tracked by the UET tag.
+Microsoft, conversely, requires the use of a specific tag in order to track conversions, known as the Universal Event Tracking (UET) tag.
+The UET tag must be implemented across your entire website, and you’ll also need to create specific conversion goals within Microsoft Ads that will be tracked by the UET tag.

 Microsoft Advertising attribution: The ‘as-it-happens’ model

 Oftentimes, conversions will take place days (or weeks) after the customer’s last click or touchpoint, so it’s helpful to understand exactly how our dueling PPC services measure attribution.

-With Bing Ads, conversions are handled as discrete actions that are attributed to the date on which they occurred — we’ll call this the ‘as-it-happens attribution model.’
-If a customer clicks on the first day of the month, and then converts on Day 15, Bing Ads will measure that conversion as an action that took place on Day 15.
+With Microsoft Advertising, conversions are handled as discrete actions that are attributed to the date on which they occurred — we’ll call this the ‘as-it-happens attribution model.’
+If a customer clicks on the first day of the month, and then converts on Day 15, Microsoft Ads will measure that conversion as an action that took place on Day 15.

 With this model, your PPC teams will have an accurate reading of how much revenue or conversions you’re generating on a given day.
-However, this approach is most definitely weighted in favor of short-term results, since Bing Ad conversions aren’t recorded until they actually occur.
+However, this approach is most definitely weighted in favor of short-term results, since Microsoft Ad conversions aren’t recorded until they actually occur.

 Google Ads attribution: The ‘last click’ model

 The Google Ads attribution dashboard.

 Conversely, Google Ads uses a different attribution model based on the date of the last click — thus, the ‘last click attribution model.’
 This means that if a customer clicks on the first day of the month, but then doesn’t convert until Day 15, Ads will attribute that conversion to the Day 1 click.